 The better your team is able to replace emails, the less you’ll miss using emails in the first place.

 I hope you found this article helpful!
 I want to help you take control of your time and end all unnecessary distractions in your life.
-Please leave a comment below and let me know your insider tips on how you deal with your work emails.

 And for further reading, check out these awesome blog posts: